-- Reply management — automatically categorize your incoming messages to avoid inbox clutter.
+- Reply management — automatically categorize your incoming Gmail messages to avoid inbox clutter.

-- Automatic follow-ups — GMass can send an automated, customized follow-up message to ensure your recipients see and respond to your emails.
+- Automatic follow-ups — GMass can send automated, customized recurring emails as follow-ups to ensure your recipients see and respond to your outreach messages.

-- Reports and analytics — detailed reports on how many people opened, clicked, and replied to your email.
+- Reports and analytics — detailed reports on how many people opened, clicked, and replied to your Gmail message.

-Scheduling emails in Gmail is relatively easy and can help you ensure that your emails arrive at the right time.
+Scheduling emails in Gmail is relatively easy and can help you ensure that your emails arrive in the recipient’s inbox at the right time.